hablapps/tagless-final-tutorial/README.md

 Each variation exposes the solution to the problem, and both its advantages and disadvantages.
 These are mainly framed in the trade-offs between modularity and efficiency conveyed by the use of the different techniques.
 Tagless-final is presented as one of the techniques to achieve abstraction, without sacrifying efficiency.

 ### Set-up

+Throughout this introduction, we will play with the _world_ database used in the documentation of [doobie](https://tpolecat.github.io/doobie), a most convenient JDBC wrapper for Scala.
+You can find instructions [here](https://tpolecat.github.io/doobie/docs/01-Introduction.html) for the set-up of a postgres database server and the installation of the _world_ database.
+The script [common.sc](./common.sc) contains several utilities as well as a ready-to-use doobie transactor for issuing SQL queries to the world database.